Piitschy/drcts/README.md

-# Directus Data Model CLIl
+# Directus Data Model CLI
  Directus Data Model CLI (drctsdm) to migrate schemas from one instance to an other.

 ## Installation